Websoft9/handbook/docs/sales/marketplace/offer.md

 InfluxDB® is the most popular open source database for developers managing time series data.
 Unlock real-time insights from time series data at any scale in any environment – in the cloud, on-prem, or at the edge.

-- InfluxDB® is a trademark registered by InfluxData®
-- InfluxDB® is licensed under the permissive MIT and Apache 2.0 licenses

 Websoft9 is a lightweight, self-hosting PaaS that allows you to deploy multiple applications on your own cloud infrastructure.
 It employs a GitOps approach and includes an integrated app store that supports one-click deployment of over 200 template applications, as well as the ability to deploy custom applications.
 Users have complete autonomy, ensuring that applications can be easily configured and continuously deployed even after they are live.
 Additionally, the web-based interface allows users to effortlessly perform tasks such as domain binding, HTTPS setup, access control, and status monitoring.

 # Included Components:
 InfluxDB® Open Source Edition 2.7/latest, Docker, Websoft9 v2.1.5

-# EC2 requirements:
+# Trademark Statement

-CPU no less than 2 core, Memory no less than 4G.
+- InfluxDB® is a trademark registered by InfluxData,which is not affiliated with, and does not endorse, this product

 # Use Cases: